EYBlockchain/nightfall_3/doc/nightfall_node.md

 ### Perform npm link

-[ ] This will take on board any changes to common files
+[ ] This will take on board any changes to common files folder, which is imported as a package.

 ```sh
 cd common-files